 The appeal must be signed, must include a date and the name and address of the party lodging the appeal, must indicate the grounds for the appeal and, if possible, must include a copy of the decision being appealed.

 Section 7 Study Guidance

 Article 7.1 Study progress administration

-The faculty records the students' individual study results and makes them available through the Student Portal.
+The faculty records the students' individual study results and makes them available through the Student Portal or the digital learning environment.

 Article 7.2 Study guidance